 Traveling in Haiti is highly seasonal.

-The best season to travel in Haiti is between November and March – that’s the dry season.
+The best time to travel in Haiti is between November and March – that’s the dry season.

-In February, there’s the worldwide famous Carnaval of Jacmel but you’ll have to be lucky, since the Carnaval is locally organized, and dates always change, but it tends to always be celebrated between the end of February and beginning of March.
+In February, you might catch the world-famous Carnival of Jacmel but you’ll have to be lucky, since the carnival is locally organized and dates always change, although it tends to always be celebrated between the end of February and beginning of March.

-The worst time to visit Haiti is from August to October, which is the rainy and potentially hurricane season.
+The worst time to visit Haiti is from August to October, which is the rainy season, with potential hurricanes.